Advanced Computer Techniques: InterACT

 Schachter was initially CEO of InterACT, but then Edward D. Bright, who had held several executive positions with ACT, took over, while Schachter remained CEO of ACT.
 InterACT lost money from the start: $0.5 million in the second half of 1987 and $2.5 million in 1988.
 The new SDE product proved difficult and expensive to build, and after a while LSI Logic wanted out.

 An executive at IBM became very interested in the potential of SDE, at a time when IBM was making investments in a number of small companies.
 Thus, in November 1988, InterACT bought back LSI Logic's ownership, and sold 40 percent of the company to IBM and 11 percent to Prudential-Bache Securities.
 The new owners were not made public until February 1989 when there was unusual volatility in ACT's stock.
 As of March 1989, ACT (including InterACT) had about 140 employees.

 By 1990, the full SDE idea had been abandoned, and focus was instead placed on the administration tool that had been created.
 Dubbed the InterACT Integrator, it was hosted on Sun Microsystems workstations and positioned as a data management framework for the integration and automatic sequencing of CASE tools and other software packages.
 However it failed to find a market.

 Meanwhile, InterACT continued to develop and sell the Ada and JOVIAL products on their own.
 In 1988, the company made a licensing arrangement with MIPS Computer Systems to gain access to the compiler back end technology for the MIPS R3000 RISC microprocessor, and commenced work on an Ada cross compiler system for the R3000.

-First validated and released in late 1989, one of the first to do so, the Ada cross compiler product for MIPS R3000 made a number of sales.